derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/12/2023 16:13:46 : 3 Database Admins walked into a NoSQL bar.
+15/12/2023 16:16:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-To understand recursion you must first understand recursion.
+Obfuscated Reality Mappers (ORMs) can be useful database tools.
 <!-- replace-with-joke ends -->